MONROE-PROJECT/Experiments/experiments/template/readme.md

 # Experiment template
 A template to show of some of the capabilities of the Monroe platform.

-The experiment will download a url (file) over http using curl from a specified operator.
+The experiment will download a url (file) over http using curl from a specified operator while at the same time record the GPS posistion.
 If the operator is not available in the node the experiment will fail.
 The default values are (can be overridden by providing /monroe/config):
 ```
 {